clemgoub/TE-Aid/README.md

 ## Tutorial

 In this example we are going to analyze some transposable elements of *Drosophila melanogaster*.
-The consensus sequences for this tutorial are located in the `Example/` folder, and you will need to download the *D. melanogaster* reference genome (dm6) and make a blast database out of it.
+The consensus sequences for this tutorial are located in the `Example/` folder, and you will need to download the *D. melanogaster* reference genome (dm6).
 Let's go!

 #### 1. Download the *D. melanogaster* genome